sportsdunia logo

 Stadiums have been an integral part of cricket in modern times.
 Nothing adds more excitement than a closely packed stadium with short boundaries, when every shot has the chance to hit the ropes.
 As of 2025, the worldwide cricketing environment contains a wide range of stadiums, some large and hosting massive spectators, others modest and small.
 The world's smallest cricket stadium has established a distinct identity.

-The unique feature of the stadium around the world makes it distinctive from other stadiums.
+The unique feature of the stadium around the world makes it distinct from other stadiums.
 There are many iconic stadiums which are known for the epic matches being held earlier, but those stadium comes under the smallest cricket stadium in the world.
 Here is the list of the top 10 smallest cricket stadium in the world, which will answer the question of which is the smallest stadium in the world.

 RankStadium NameLocationSeating CapacityBoundary SizeEstablished